bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el26">26.
 Regular Expressions: Quoting style</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>The most obvious solution is to replace only quotes with a nonword character
+on at least one side—something like /\W'|'\W/.
+But you also have to take the start and end of the line into account.</p>
+<p>In addition, you must ensure that the replacement also includes the charac-
+ters that were matched by the \W pattern so that those are not dropped.
+This can be done by wrapping them in parentheses and including their groups in the replacement string ($1, $2).
+Groups that are not matched will be replaced by nothing.</p>
 <pre>
 let text = "'I'm the cook,' he said, 'it's my job.'";<br>
 console.log(text.replace(/(^|\W)'|'(\W|$)/g, '$1"$2'));